Shell TTA Tank Wagons from Peco kits

 I bought some nice looking decals and tried it out on one wagon.
 I was not completely happy with the result for two reasons:-

 - The decals were on a full grey background which did not match the grey primer I had used on the wagons or any of the grey paints I had in my possession.
 As we now know, there are "Fifty Shades of Grey", so my chances of finding the right grey might be small.

 - The colour of the Shell logo seemed rather dull

 I decided to make my own decals.
 I had learned quite a lot in using the commercial decals, so it was not a waste of money.
 A Word document was prepared with resized images of the Shell logo found on the internet; a series of numbers in a red Arial 6 pt font and a banner image of the warning panels for the base of the tank.
-This was printed on a sheet of waterslide transfer paper from Mr Decal.[Ref.
-3]
+This was printed on a sheet of waterslide transfer paper from Mr Decal[Ref.
+3].

-The decal sheet I prepared can be downloaded here .
+The decal sheet that I prepared can be downloaded here .
 This is not a commercial product and I offer it to you for experimentation without guarantee of accuracy or reliabilty.